-We have more information about pensions.
+We have more information about pensions on pages 20 to 23.

 We have more information about taking out pension savings to increase your income.

 Visit macmillan.org.uk/private-pension-access

 Providing support for your family

 You may need to think about how your family, or anyone who depends on you financially, would cope if your illness gets worse or if you die.